 The ASU Professional Flight program is the initial phase of the qualification/application process to become an airline first officer.
 Individuals seeking admission to the program must participate in a secondary application process.
 The secondary process will assess a candidate's FAA-certified First Class medical qualification; driving record; work and/ or personal references; and cognitive, psychomotor skill, and psychological test results.
 It may also include a personal interview.
-The secondary application deadlines are typically nine months before the beginning of the appropriate semester.
+The secondary application deadlines vary.
+Contact the department for current deadlines.